MRtrix3/MRtrix3.github.io/README.md

 ## For content contributors : Static data

-Most of the static information (e.g. frontpage material) can be located in the `_data` directory.
+Most of the static information (e.g. frontpage material) is located in the `_data` directory.
 In particular, most of the files within are stored as [YAML](http://www.yaml.org/) (.yml) files which, quoting the yaml page, "is a human friendly data serialization standard for all programming languages."
 For example, looking at `_data/social-media.yml`

 ```
 - name: Google+